pandrey-fr/ac2art/neural_networks/core/dnn_api_doc.md

   to instantiate the layer.

-* Training, predicting and scoring methods (Public API, 2/3)
+* Training, predicting and scoring methods (Basic API, 2/3)

 - The `run_training_function` should be used to train the model.
   It requires both some input data and the associated targets to